 |Interlocking parts ?||Yes|

-Our plastic material has the ability to print the most complex designs of our materials.
+Our Nylon PA12 (plastic) material has the ability to print the most complex designs of our materials thanks to Selective Laser Sintering technology.
 An example of a complex design is a volume enclosed within another volume, like a chain or maraca.
-Our printers have the ability to print a fully interlocked chain our of the printer, with no support structures to remove.
+Our printers have the ability to print a fully interlocked chain, with no support structures to remove.

 |Minimum spacing between fixed walls||0.5 mm|

 For a successful 3D print a minimum clearance between objects is required to allow excess material to be sand blown out.
 If this space is not left within the design, the object will be a solid.
 This is particularly important for articulated objects – as the space left between the walls will define the object’s ability to move.